 Spouses/partners who telecommute and/or have a portable home-based business usually need a good Internet connection as soon as they arrive at post, as well as an appropriate work space in their new home.
 And, all working spouses/partners need to arrange their work schedules and obligations to fit with moving between countries, scheduling home leave and R&R, and receiving Unaccompanied Baggage and Household Effects shipments.

 Existing Resources for Spouses/Partners seeking Outside the Mission Employment

-The Family Liaison Office (FLO) website for spouse/partner employment outside U.S. Missions provides many important resources including information on bilateral work agreements, filing taxes, Foreign Affairs Manual regulations, and suggestions for negotiating local salaries.
-FLO’s “Home-based Business Guide” walks EFMs through the process of starting their own portable business and profiles success stories.
+The Global Community Liaison Office (GCLO) website for spouse/partner employment outside U.S. Missions provides many important resources including information on bilateral work agreements, filing taxes, Foreign Affairs Manual regulations, and suggestions for negotiating local salaries.
+GCLO’s “Home-based Business Guide” walks EFMs through the process of starting their own portable business and profiles success stories.
 Don’t miss the listing of additional resources at the end of the document.

 Another great resource can be found on the Transition Center’s Training Division Courses website.
 Some of the courses (those highlighted in yellow) link to a number of useful websites.
 Spouses/partners wishing to work outside Missions abroad should check out the “virtual resource tables” for the following courses: Employment Tools for Foreign Service Life (MQ704) and International Development and NGOs: Employment Options (MQ705).